Ohtani hits 2-run single as Cobb, Angels blank A's 4-0 - WHIZ News

 Angels: C Max Stassi (concussion) and RHP Chris Rodriguez (inflammation in his pitching shoulder) each made rehab appearances Friday with Triple-A Salt Lake.
 Stassi was 2 for 3 with a double and RBI while catching five innings.
 Rodriguez started and pitched one scoreless inning with a walk.

 Athletics: CF Ramón Laureano missed his second straight game with tightness in his right groin.
 “I would say he’s had some improvement, not enough to where we’re comfortable running him out there right now.
-Who knows, it may be another day, I’m not sure,” manager Bob Melvin said.
+Who knows, it may be another day, I’m not sure,” Melvin said.
 “Literally a day-to-day situation.
 This early in the season, how much he means to the team, we don’t want to put him in a position to go out there and re-injure this thing, especially at the pace that he plays.
-We’re going to be careful with him.”
+We’re going to be careful with him.” … LHP Jesús Luzardo will return Sunday from a broken pinkie in his pitching hand that he injured playing video games.
+“He’ll pitch out of the bullpen,” Melvin said.

 UP NEXT